Kanban Roles: The Right Work, Done Right

 Uncovering value to aid the decision-making process

-Prioritization of work involves feedback from team, stakeholders and customers.
+Prioritization of work involves feedback from the team, stakeholders, and customers.
 The work, before all, is prioritized by value.

 Defining and maintaining process policies

 Every successful project has a clear set of objectives.
 The SRM ensures this scenario by introducing and managing Classes of Service (CoS) to rank work items by priority.
 Each class of service should serve to promote the business value.

 SRM is also responsible for establishing sequencing policies that define how each CoS interacts with each other.
 The sequencing policies should support the priority level of different CoS

 The SRM makes sure both CoS and their sequencing policies are in place so expectations are aligned and the team can make independent decisions on what they are working on next

 The SRM takes potential risks to delivery into consideration and ensures the business is moving in the right direction by aligning expectations of all parties